-- 11.1 Members of HM Armed Forces may apply for housing with the Council.
+11.1 Members of HM Armed Forces may apply for housing with the Council.
 Applicants should note that, in the event of them being allocated a property, they would be expected to use the property as their main home.
-Applicants may therefore decide to suspend offers of accommodation until near to their discharge date. - 11.2 The regulations relating to additional preference for former members of the regular Armed Forces (and in some cases, injured serving members and bereaved spouses and civil partners) in urgent housing need are outlined in section 3 above.
+Applicants may therefore decide to suspend offers of accommodation until near to their discharge date.

+- 11.2 The regulations relating to additional preference for former members of the regular Armed Forces (and in some cases, injured serving members and bereaved spouses and civil partners) in urgent housing need are outlined in section 3 above.
 The Council already gives additional preference to qualifying households in urgent housing need under this allocation scheme, regardless of whether or not they are members of the Armed Forces.
-The 'Former Members of the Armed Forces etc. in urgent housing need' points category ensures that additional preference is given in appropriate cases, if it has not already been provided under a different points category.

-11.3 The Government has also made regulations waiving residency restrictions in some circumstances for people with an Armed Forces background.
-Further information is given above in section 6 above.
+The 'Former Members of the Armed Forces etc. in urgent housing need' points category ensures that additional preference is given in appropriate cases, if it has not already been provided under a different points category. - 11.3 The Government has also made regulations and statutory guidance waiving residency restrictions in some circumstances for people with an Armed Forces background and also regarding the Armed Forces Covenant.
+Further information is given above in section 6.